Using edge cuts to find Euler tours and Euler families in hypergraphs: Reduction using standard edge cut assignments

-\item As each non-empty proper subset $S$ of $V(H)$ corresponds to an edge cut, minimal edge cuts are easy to construct.
-As we comment below, it is likely that using a minimum edge cut would be more efficient.
+\item As long as we can guarantee that the algorithms terminate, using a minimum edge cut (instead of just a minimal one) would likely be more efficient.
 An ${\cal O}(p+n^2 \lambda)$ algorithm for finding a minimum edge cut in a hypergraph $H$ with size $p=\sum_{e \in E(H)} |e|$, order $n=|V(H)|$, and cardinality of a minimum edge cut $\lambda$ was described in \cite{CheXu}.

-\item Recall that a non-empty graph has an Euler family if and only if it is even, and is eulerian if and only if it is even and has at most one non-empty connected component.
-Hence (5a) in Algorithm~\ref{alg:EF} and (6a) in Algorithm~\ref{alg:ET} are easy to verify.